-Photonic metamaterials are artificially engineered materials containing nanostructures which give them truly remarkable optical properties.
-These structures are made from at least two different materials (usually involving both metals and dielectrics).
+Photonic metamaterials are artificially engineered optical materials containing nanostructures which give them truly remarkable optical properties.
+These structures are made from at least two different materials (often involving both metals and dielectrics).
 They are normally periodic, with the period being small compared to the optical wavelength.
-Therefore, the special optical properties do not arise from photonic bandgaps, but rather from an interaction which is more similar to that of atoms or ion in a normal solid medium.
+Therefore, the special optical properties do not arise from photonic bandgaps as for certain photonic crystals, but rather from an interaction which is more similar to that of atoms or ion in a normal solid medium.
 In contrast to photonic bandgap materials, photonic metamaterials can be described as homogeneous optical materials, much like natural materials, although with partly rather unusual material parameters.
 For example, some metamaterials have a negative relative permittivity ε and/or a negative relative permeability μ.
-Others have a near-zero ε value.
-Such properties lead to very peculiar wave propagation phenomena, such as negative refraction or propagation with very small phase delays.
+Others have a near-zero ε value [20, 22].
+Such properties lead to very peculiar wave propagation phenomena, such as negative refraction, propagation with very small phase delays, and an extremely large nonlinear index.

 There is a more general class of electromagnetic metamaterials, operating in different frequency regimes.
 Many of such metamaterials have been realized for microwaves, where the wavelengths are much longer than in the optical domain, and thus it is easier to fabricate sub-wavelength structures.
-Photonic metamaterials are generally more difficult to realize, but substantial progress in this area has been achieved particularly since the year 2000.
+Photonic metamaterials are generally more difficult to realize, but substantial progress in the area of nanotechnology has been achieved particularly since the year 2000.

 Structures Containing Nano-Resonators